Mostaqeem/walk_trackerApi/README.md

 # walk_trackerApi

-Walk tracking based on the rigions situated in NewZealand.
+Walk tracking system based on the regions situated in NewZealand.